INFUSION COMMUNITY GRANTS

-The Annie E. Casey Foundation has designated funding to Fusion Partnerships to coordinate a pilot small grants program in East Baltimore.
+The Annie E. Casey Foundation has designated funding to Fusion Partnerships to facilitate a community led small grants program in East Baltimore.
 This program is unique from other small grants programs for two main reasons:

 The committee that reviews all grant proposals and gives final approval is comprised entirely of residents from the C.A.R.E., McElderry, and Middle East Communities.

 The projects proposed for consideration must be led by residents of these communities.

 This grantmaking process is based on similar grassroots grantmaking programs in Cleveland, Detroit, and Atlanta, and has been refined by residents in the C.A.R.E., McElderry, and Middle East Communities to better serve the specific needs of their neighborhoods.
 The residents in collaboration with Fusion Partnerships have also developed the program’s name --InFusion Community Grants

 The next deadline for proposals is 5pm Monday, April 10, 2017.

 inFusion Community Grants Program awards grants between $500-$2500 to neighborhood based groups that address one or more of InFusion Community Grants goals.